tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 <p align="center">
 <strong>Basic YOLO Network Architecture<strong>
 </p>

 # Implementation Details
-All the files are provided for the imple mentation of YOLOV3.
+All the files are provided for the implementation of YOLOV3.
+You can see the system setup of yolov3 [HERE](https://youtube/wBtiGTToVEE)